money till payday anyoption app stÃÆÃâÃâÃâÃÆÃ¢â¬Å¡ÃâÃÂ¼rzt ab Who is the Slice of Life Project for?

 If you enjoy taking photos of your everyday life and would like to learn how to photograph it in more artful ways, the Slice of Life Project is for you!
 This class will provide you with a creative outlet, a way to explore the simple things in life, and a place to share with a community of other creative souls.

 That’s me!
-I’m a professional photographer, living in Seattle.
+I’m a Seattle-based photographer, wife and mama to a hilarious 3-year-old girl.
 Photography changed my life.
 At a time when I was feeling uninspired and down in the dumps, photography picked me up and showed me how beautiful my life really is.
 Before I was a photographer, I dabbled in all sorts of art forms (theatre and visual art, to be exact) and received a master’s degree in Theatre Education.
 After teaching theatre and jumping in and out of a few jobs, I finally found my home in the world of photography.

 When it comes to taking photos, I am a human being and an artist first, a technician second.
 I photograph what moves me, what excites me, what makes me think.
 What will move and excite you will be different that what moves and excites me.
 And by golly, that’s pretty darn exciting!

 erfahrungen mit zoomtrader I know your Lens Mama class is for moms.
 Is the Slice of Life Project for moms, too?

 Slice of Life Project is for anyone.
 The focus of this class is photographing your everyday life.
 You will be photographing the people and things that matter most to you.
 Although you don’t have to be a mom to take the class, I have geared the class to women, so keep that in mind.